DiarmuidHenry/Project-03/README.md

 - Anyone who has played - or intends to play - Discovering Ireland.
 - Those interested in Graph Theory and/or the Travelling Salesman Problem.
 - Those who are starting to learn Python and would like to see a functioning program that uses a relatively small input to perform large calculations.

+## User Testimonial

+Christina - aged 32 - Plays Discovering Ireland regularly

+"I was very interested to try out the program, but initially was a bit apprehensive as I am not the best when it comes to computers and programs.
+However, the program was very easy to follow and easy to understand.
+I liked the use of colour, and enjoyed the detailed results I got, this helped me create the oath taken during my game, which I ended up winning!
+I also like the timer function: although it's not a necessity, it's intreesting to see just how quickly the computer can calculate such a complicated problem!"

+Jens - 27 - Studying Graph Theory as part of his Maths degree

+"When I heard about the maths behind the program, I was interested, as I hadn't heard of this particular modified version of the Travelling Salesman Problem.
+After reading the instructions and having a look at the game board, I tried it out to see how well the program would perform.
+I also tried to trick it by giving an input I knew would confuse the program, but the error messages stopped any invalid input from being allowed.
+When I looked at the source code, I could see that the networkx module was incredibly easy to use, and the way the information is handled and laid out is very easy to make sense of.
+I'll be sure to explore networkx when I'm doing my projects in the future, and it's good to know I can refer back to this program to remind me how it works!"

 ## Design & Development